rcosnita/bravehub/deployment/provisioning/images/README.md

 All images from here are imported automatically on every instance from the platform.
 This allows us to make deployments without actually using a docker repository.

+You can also use the **../provisioning/build-images.sh** script which populates this folder with all required images from production.